Header

 At the BA-level, Chinese Studies in Zurich provides training in a broad-ranging spectrum of basic knowledge in the areas of language, literature, history, philosophy, society and media, with reference to the pre-modern and modern periods.
 Alongside subject-knowledge, foundational theories and methods of research in the humanities are taught.
 Students should also learn to formulate and work on themes and questions with the help of original-language sources.
 In the research oriented degree programs (MA, doctorate), the focal points of the two Chairs lie in the following areas:

-Chair of Modern China (Prof. Andrea Riemenschnitter)
+Chair of Modern China (Prof. Jean Christopher Mittelstaedt)

 Chair for Traditional China (Prof. Wolfgang Behr)